-Similarly, this document does not address the analysis and interpretation of the data gathered through this data set specification.
+Similarly, this document does not address the analysis and interpretation of the data gathered through the ABF MHC NBEDS 2023-24.

-The reporting requirements outlined in this document represent a minimum requirement for activity based funding reporting purposes and are not intended to limit the scope of data collections maintained by individual service agencies or state and territory government.
+The reporting requirements outlined in this document represent a minimum requirement for activity based funding reporting purposes and are not intended to limit the scope of data collections maintained by individual service agencies or state and territory governments.

-4. Overview of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2022-23 structure
+4. Overview of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2023-24 structure

-The ABF MHC NBEDS 2022-23 consists of a single data collection, with the reporting of mental health care activity regardless of the setting.
-Where appropriate the ABF MHC NBEDS 2022-23 enables the reporting of values through the derivation of existing activity data collections and National Minimum Data Sets (NMDS).
-For example, mental health legal status is drawn from the Admitted Patient Care NMDS via a linking process.
+The ABF MHC NBEDS 2023-24 consists of a single data collection, with the reporting of mental health care activity regardless of the setting.
+Where appropriate the ABF MHC NBEDS 2023-24 enables the reporting of values through the derivation of existing activity data collections and the national minimum data sets (NMDS).
+For example, mental health legal status is drawn from the Admitted Patient Care NMDS (APC NMDS) via a linking process.

-The ABF MHC NBEDS 2022-23 contains data items that are required to be reported for across all age groups and settings.
+The ABF MHC NBEDS 2023-24 contains data items that are required to be reported for across all age groups and settings.
 The ABF MHC NBEDS requires the reporting of mental health care activity for consumer episodes and MHPoC.
 For ambulatory mental health care, individual service contacts are also reported.

-The high-level structure of the ABF MHC NBEDS 2022-23 is illustrated at Figure 3.
+The high-level structure of the ABF MHC NBEDS 2023-24 is illustrated at Figure 3.

-Figure 3: ABF MHC NBEDS 2022-23 high level structure
+Figure 3.
+ABF MHC NBEDS 2023-24 high level structure

-Specific data is collected in relation to the level of reporting (episode, MHPoC, Assessment Only data item and service contact) and is dependent on the setting type and age of the consumer.
+Specific data is collected in relation to the level of reporting (episode, MHPoC, assessment only data item and service contact) and is dependent on the setting type and age of the consumer.

-Key concepts and data items contained within the ABF MHC NBEDS 2022-23 are discussed in the following chapters.
+Key concepts and data items contained within the ABF MHC NBEDS 2023-24 are discussed in the following chapters.

-5. Scope of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2022-23
+5. Scope of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2023-24

-The Activity Based Funding Mental Health Care National Best Endeavours Dataset (ABF MHC NBEDS) 2022-23 was created for ABF purposes.
+The ABF MHC NBEDS 2023-24 was created for ABF purposes.
 Therefore, the primary scope is mental health care provided by in-scope public hospital services under the National Health Reform Agreement (NHRA).
 However, as the AMHCC has a broader scope than the NHRA, mental health care services that are out of scope under the NHRA, such as non-governmental organisations (NGOs) are also encouraged to report their activity.